-- Community Living South Muskoka will complete a service availability and/or service capacity declaration when a vacancy in a service area occurs and submit the information in a timely manner to the DSO. - 2.
-Community Living South Muskoka will determine the members of the service planning committee under the leadership of the Supervisor Planning and Quality Assurance based on the area of service that has availability or capacity that has been reported to the DSO. - 3.
-The service planning committee will meet with the DSO to receive the non-identifying information of the prospective applicants.
+- Community Living South Muskoka will complete a resource declaration when a vacancy in a service area occurs and submit the information in a timely manner to the DSO. - 2.
+Community Living South Muskoka will determine the members of the service planning committee under the leadership of the Supervisor of agency planning and Children's services based on the area of service that has availability or capacity that has been reported to the DSO.

-Based on the information provided the service planning committee will review the prospective applicants brought forward by the DSO and determine the best potential match to the service availability. - 4.
-Once a potential match is confirmed by the applicant and Community Living South Muskoka, and the identifying documentation (as identified in item 9 of the role of the DSO) has been received from the DSO, the Service Planning Committee directs an initial service planning meeting to be held with the identified service areas and with potential community partner support systems and services.
+- The DSO will review potential candidates that have been prioritized by the community based prioritization process for potential matches to the available vacancy. - 4.
+Once the prioritization takes place the DSO provides identifying documentation to CLSM on the potential match for an informed selection. - 5.
+Once a potential match is confirmed by the applicant and Community Living South Muskoka, and the identifying documentation has been received from the DSO, the Service Planning Committee directs an initial service planning meeting to be held with the identified service areas and with potential community partner support systems and services.